Planned LinkedIn $1 billion stock offer is for expansion, products

-SAN FRANCISCO LinkedIn Corp said on Tuesday it will sell an additional $1 billion (642.5 million pounds) of its Class A common stock as the Internet company moves to bolster product development and perhaps make more acquisitions.
+SAN FRANCISCO, Sept 3 LinkedIn Corp said on Thursday it will sell an additional $1 billion of its Class A common stock as the Internet company moves to bolster product development and perhaps make more acquisitions.

-LinkedIn shares, which have more than doubled this year, were down 2.3 percent at $240.49 in afterhours trading on Tuesday following its announcement about the secondary share offering.

 LinkedIn, which had roughly $900 million in cash and short-term securities at the end of June, did not specify when the secondary offering would take place.